jeaye/blog.jeaye.com/_drafts/2017-01-01-real-artists-ship.md

 [Related Gamasutra article](http://www.gamasutra.com/view/feature/130682/automated_tests_and_continuous_.php).

 #### Refactoring
-"Real artists" also seem to not have time to refactor old code.
+“Real artists” also seem to not have time to refactor old code.
 Write it once, get it done, and ship it.
-If you're one of those devs who goes back, after cranking out a new system, and removes duplication, improves API type safety, or adds more assertions and documentation, you may not be a "real artist".
-Worse, you may never ship.
+If you're one of those devs who goes back, after cranking out a new system, and removes duplication, improves API type safety, or adds more assertions and documentation, you may not be a “real artist.”
+Worse, according to them, you may never ship.

 Refactoring code should be thought of as code hygiene.
-Just as most of us shower regularly, brush our teeth, and wipe after shitting, we need to clean up our code.
-The social norm, it seems, has us hiding from those who don't shower, but embracing those who skip on the refactoring, anointing them as "real artists".
+Just as most of us shower regularly, brush our teeth, and wipe after shitting, we need to clean up our code; feature work, in a short sprint, can be very dirty work!
+The social norm, it seems, has us hiding from those who don't shower, but embracing those who skip on the refactoring, anointing them as “real artists.”

 <figure><figcaption style="font-style: italic;">
-"At GitHub we try not to brag about the “shortcuts” we’ve taken over the years to scale our web application to more than 12 million users.
-In fact, we do quite the opposite: we make a conscious effort to study our codebase looking for systems that can be rewritten to be cleaner, simpler and more efficient, and we develop tools and workflows that allow us to perform these rewrites efficiently and reliably." ~ <a href="http://githubengineering.com/move-fast/">Github</a>
+“At GitHub we try not to brag about the “shortcuts” we’ve taken over the years to scale our web application to more than 12 million users.
+In fact, we do quite the opposite: we make a conscious effort to study our codebase looking for systems that can be rewritten to be cleaner, simpler and more efficient, and we develop tools and workflows that allow us to perform these rewrites efficiently and reliably.” ~ <a href="http://githubengineering.com/move-fast/">Github Engineering</a>
 </figcaption></figure>

 #### Learning
-It also seems that "real artists" claim to know all that there is needed to know for shipping their products.
+It also seems that “real artists” claim to know all that there is needed to know for shipping their products.
 However, there is always room for growth.
 We should always be striving to improve our craft.
 We should always be looking to modernize our practices.
 We can greatly benefit from reflecting on our flaws, or even having our code reviewed by the team.
-Yet these ideas are not of the real artist.
+Yet these ideas are not of the “real artist.”

-The more one observes "real artists," the more it becomes clear that they are entirely one dimensional.
+The more one observes “real artists,” the more it becomes clear that they are entirely one dimensional.
 They're built to ship, regardless of parameters, and will sacrifice anything to do so.
 Technical debt will accrue without bound and, after years, the hope to gain a firm grasp of the product's stability and behavior will be immaterial.

 ### The damage
-The army of "real artists" may have barricaded your workplace.
+The army of “real artists” may have barricaded your workplace.
 If so, you'll be met with great reluctance when trying to introduce code reviews, continuous integration, and modern safety practices.
 You'll be labeled an extremist for calling out and proposing fixes for poor tooling, bit-rotten systems, and